 Composition is one of the key areas in the research output of ICMuS staff, one of our most visible bridges with the music industry and, of course, also the focus of intensive student activity.

 At the postgraduate level, composition has attracted and continues to attract students from around the world who come to study at masters and PhD level.
 You can take an MMus specialising in composition to the extent of devoting two-thirds of your study time to it.
 The MMus also enables you to combine your composition studies with performance.
-If you already hold a masters-level qualification or wish to be considered for an exemption, you can apply to do a PhD.
-This gives you the opportunity to develop a substantial body of new work following an original an innovative direction.
-You do this under the personalised guidance of one of our resident composers: Agustín Fernández, Kathryn Tickell, Alistair Anderson, Tim Garland, Bennett Hogg or Will Edmondes.
-You will find information on the work of these composers if you follow the link for People on the left.
+If you already hold a masters-level qualification you can apply to do a PhD.
+This gives you the opportunity to develop a substantial body of new work following an original and innovative direction.
+You do this under the personalised guidance of one of our resident composers: Agustín Fernández, Kathryn Tickell, Bennett Hogg or Will Edmondes.
+You will find information on the work of these composers here.

 In the undergraduate programmes, composition is at the heart of the curriculum.
 It is compulsory at entry level for BA and BMus Year Abroad, and thereafter there are elective modules in the discipline available at every stage of study.
-Composition can also be studied with a genre-specific or medium-specific slant in modules such as Arranging and Composing in Folk and Traditional Music, or Post-Vernacular Composition.
+Composition can also be studied integrated with performance – reflecting genre-specific realities – in modules such as Creative Music Practice 1 and 2.

 If you are considering undergraduate study at ICMuS you should know that composition will be available as a subject at every stage of your programme, regardless of the particular programme you choose, and you can be certain to be joining a lively community of developing composers working in a similar area.